Tight Tongue / lip Frenulum

 - Allows you to heal faster

 - Laser treatments are cutting edge and precise

-- Laser treatment has lesser healing time and can remove bacteria and symptoms more quickly and effectively then traditional treatments
+- Laser treatment can remove bacteria and symptoms more quickly and effectively then traditional treatments

 - It can control bleeding during surgery

 - Laser causes less loss of blood as compared to other dental therapies

 - Post treatment – most of the time pain less – discomfort

 Is laser safe within dentistry?

 Our clinic has professional Dental laser experts who are experienced in their fields and conduct laser treatments in accordance with accepted clinical practices and standards.